mrmilu/drupal_mrmilu_fields/README.md

 Provides a field type to store a color in hexadecimal format.

 It also provides a widget to select the color with a colorpicker.

+### Mr. Tag:
+Provides a field type to store a text with its associated tag:
+- Text: Lorem ipsum
+- Tag: h1

+It prints: <h1>Lorem ipsum</h1>